-Dr. Nicole Murray is a Clinical Neuropsychologist offering remote therapy sessions to NYS-based clients, as well as in-person neuropsychological testing.
+Dr. Nicole Murray is a Clinical Neuropsychologist offering remote therapy sessions to NY, NJ, or Washington DC-based clients.
 Many of her clients are dealing with increased frustration, irritability, and/or feel unable to manage their emotions.
 Some of her clients may have some type of medical issue that affects them cognitively or emotionally.
 This includes chronic illness, traumatic brain injury, cancer, and/or somatic illness.
 She also conducts cognitive assessments for a variety of neurological diagnoses (i.e. memory loss, ADHD, and brain injury).

 While Dr. Murray tailors her approach based on her client’s needs, she frequently utilizes Cognitive Behavioral Therapy (CBT) and/or Dialectical Behavior Therapy (DBT).
 Her sessions are client-centered, and she incorporates mindfulness practices when appropriate.
 Her overarching purpose is to help her clients focus on the goals they want to achieve and return to a satisfactory baseline of functioning within a reasonable time frame.